 Nicotine inhaler.
 Using an inhaler is like smoking cigarettes.

-Chantix (varenicline tartrate).
-It helps to lessen the discomfort of quitting and the pleasure you get from smoking.
+Varenicline tartrate.
+It helps to lessen the discomfort of quitting.
+It also lessens the pleasure you get from smoking.

 Your Family's Health